Learning GUI Grounding with Spatial Reasoning from Visual Feedback: Experiments

 \subsection{Experiment Settings}

-\paragraph{Implementation Details} We implement \MethodName using Qwen2.5-VL-7B~\citep{Qwen2.5-VL} as the base model.
+\paragraph{Implementation Details} We implement \MethodName using two base models: Qwen2.5-VL-7B~\citep{Qwen2.5-VL} and UI-TARS-1.5-7B~\citep{UI-TARS}, and we train both models using the same settings.
 We train \MethodName with a maximum of 250 steps.
 The learning rate is $10^{-6}$, the batch size is $32$, and $12$ sample moving trajectories for each instruction.
 We set the maximum moving steps to 4 during training.
-Following \citet{GTA1}, we use GUI grounding datasets from Aria-UI~\citep{Aria-UI} and OS-Atlas~\citep{OS-ATLAS}, employing the same filtering and preprocessing scripts.
-We randomly sample data to train the model.
-We apply \emph{online filtering}~\citep{DBLP:journals/corr/abs-2502-01456} to filter out training examples when all sampled trajectories either successfully or unsuccessfully locate the target --- a common data selection strategy to remove overly easy or difficult examples for online policy models.
+Following \citet{GTA1}, we use GUI grounding datasets from Aria-UI~\citep{Aria-UI} and OS-Atlas~\citep{OS-ATLAS}, employ the same filtering and preprocessing scripts, and randomly sample data to train the model.
+We apply online filtering~\citep{DBLP:journals/corr/abs-2502-01456} to filter out training examples when all sampled trajectories either successfully or unsuccessfully locate the target --- a common data selection strategy to remove overly easy or difficult examples for online policy models.
 More implementation details are available in \cref{sec:appendix_implementation_details}.